Rain's World: Promotion and live performances

-To promote the release, Rain went on a world tour.
+To promote the release, Rain embarked on the Rain's Coming World Tour.
 The tour started in Seoul and included stops in the US, Japan, China, Singapore, and more.
-His concert at the Tokyo Dome on May 25, 2007, attracted nearly 40,000 people and marked the first time aa Korean artist performed at the Tokyo Dome.
+The opening show of the tour was a free concert held the day prior to the release of Rain's World at the Seoul Olympic Stadium, which attracting 40,000 people.
+His concert at the Tokyo Dome on May 25, 2007, attracted nearly 40,000 people and marked the first time a Korean artist performed at the Tokyo Dome.
+The tour attracted over 280,000 people in total.